google-deepmind/tapnet/tapnet/tapnextpp/README.md

 Code to generate Roll and Homography augmentations as well as visualizations for them are provided in `./augmentations/`.
 These augmentations are a unique aspect of TAPNext++ training and are crucial for improving its re-detection capabilities under camera roll and perspective shifts.

+## License

+The TAPNext++ model checkpoint is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), consistent with the rest of the software in this repository.